3v0k4/exit.nvim/README.md

   <img alt="Demo: Delete all the lines that contain solved" src=".github/images/delete.gif" />
 </div>

+Some more things you could ask:
+- "move down 5 lines"
+- "substitute foo with bar"
+- "open a new vertical split"
+- "make the current vertical split a horizontal split"

 ## Installation

 It is suggested to use the latest release [tag](https://github.com/3v0k4/exit.nvim/tags) instead of main.